 I wouldn’t use bottled orange juice; I’m not sure what ingredients are added to it and how it will react to the other ingredients in the batter.
 I would say stick with fresh orange juice.

 Yes, but having butter and oil in the batter gives you the best of both worlds, a moist cake because of the oil and more flavor from the butter.
-This cake is much better than the other only oil orange cake recipes.
+This cake is much better than the other oil orange cake recipes.

-🍲 MORE CAKE RECIPES YOU'LL LOVE
+📣 MORE CAKE RECIPES YOU’LL LOVE

-Freezer: You can freeze this cake by cutting it into slices and wrapping each slice with plastic wrap and then tin foil and freeze for up to 3 months!
-Let the slices or a slice thaw in the fridge overnight before serving.
+Freeze the cake: Cut the cake into slices and wrap each slice with plastic wrap and then tin foil and freeze for up to 3 months!

 Best Orange Cake Ever